somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * I want to state: "**Knowledge takes Form as Duality**" or even better: "**Knowledge is**", or its Differential form: "**Duality is**".
 But it will take us some time to get there.

 * For now, let us state the Fundamental Law as: Knowledge takes various forms but the "**Amount of Knowledge**" is the same or "**Knowledge is conserved**".
+This can be restated as "Everything eventually goes to Equilibrium".

 * To some of us this might seem not to be a law at all, after all we have an entire education system which gives us more knowledge.
 I shall request that we be patient.
 I will first work out several detailed examples for us to follow.